Bayesian Parameter Shift Rule in Variational Quantum Eigensolvers: Bayesian Parameter Shift Rules

 \section{Bayesian Parameter Shift Rules}

-We propose \textit{Bayesian PSR}, which estimates the gradient of the VQE objective \eqref{eq:VQEObjective} by the GP posterior \eqref{eq:GPPosteriorDerivative} with the VQE kernel \eqref{eq:VQEKernelTied} along with its derivatives \eqref{eq:DerivativeTrTeKernel} and \eqref{eq:DerivativeTeTeKernel}.
-The advantages of Bayesian PSR include the following: \begin{itemize} \item The gradient estimator has an analytic-form. \item Estimation can be performed using observations at any set of points. \item Estimation is optimal for heteroschedastically noisy observations (from the Bayesian perspective), as long as the prior with the kernel parameters, $\gamma$ and $\sigma_0^2$, is appropriately set. \item The posterior uncertainty can be analytically computed \emph{before} performing the observations. \end{itemize} In \Cref{sec:Gradcore}, we propose novel SGD solvers for VQEs that leverage the advantages of Bayesian PSR.
+We propose \textit{Bayesian PSR}, which estimates the gradient of the VQE objective \eqref{eq:VQEObjective} by the GP posterior \eqref{eq:GPPosteriorDerivative} with the VQE kernel \eqref{eq:VQEKernelTied} along with its derivatives \eqref{eq:DerivativeKernelOne} and \eqref{eq:DerivativeKernelBoth} (which can be explicitly given as Eqs.\eqref{eq:DerivativeTrainTestKernel} and \eqref{eq:DerivativeTestTestKernel} in \Cref{sec:A.Proof.GPasGeneralPSRMostGeneral}).
+The advantages of Bayesian PSR include: 1) The gradient estimator has an analytic-form, 2) Estimation can be performed using observations at any set of points, 3) Estimation is optimal for heteroschedastically noisy observations (from the Bayesian perspective), as long as the prior with the kernel parameters, $\gamma$ and $\sigma_0^2$, is appropriately set, and 4) The posterior uncertainty can be analytically computed \emph{before} performing the observations.
+In \Cref{sec:Gradcore}, we propose novel SGD solvers for VQEs that leverage the advantages of Bayesian PSR.

 As naturally expected, our Bayesian PSR is a generalization of exisiting PSRs, and reduces to the general PSR \eqref{eq:GeneralParameterShiftRule} for noiseless and equidistant observations.
 Let $\bfone_D \in \mathbb{R}^D$ be the vector with all entries equal to one. \begin{theorem} For any $x' \in [0, 2\pi)^D$ and $d = 1, \ldots, D$, the mean and variance of the derivative GP prediction, given observations $\bfy = (y_0, \ldots, y_{2V_d -1})^\T \in \mathbb{R}^{2 V_d}$ at $2V_d$ equidistant training points $\bfX = (\bfx_0, \ldots, \bfx_{2V_d -1}) \in \mathbb{R}^{D \times 2V_d}$ for $\bfx_w = {\bfx}' + \frac{2w+1}{2V_d } \pi \bfe_d$ with homoschedastic noise $\bfsigma = \sigma^2 \cdot \bfone_{2V_d}$ for $ \sigma^2 \ll \sigma_0$, are